TeamMH/minehutxyz/domain.md

 # Custom Domain

+---
+description: How to connect a custom domain to your Minehut server.
+---

+#OVERVIEW

-Hello everyone!
-Today I will be telling you how to connect your custom domain to minehut!
+This tutorial will show you how to connect your own domain to your Minehut server.
+For example `mydomain.com` will bring you to your server!

+# HOW TO CONNECT YOUR CUSTOM DOMAIN

 First, you will need a **custom domain**, for this guide we will be using CloudFlare.